ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

       ros2 launch snp_automate_2022 start.launch.xml

    How does the motion plan look?
 Does it fail to plan often?
 Does the motion look smooth?
 In your ``/tmp`` directory you should now also have a ``.dot`` file beginning with ``RASTER``.
 This will contian a visual representation of your taskflow.
 Take a look at the taskflow for our current motion planning pipeline.

+   Notice that this implementation in the taskflow uses Descartes to resample all waypoints and solves for that single raster again after a global Descartes has already been run.
+We will fix this later.

 Implement the TrajOpt Planner Profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^